LikeeCat/Aurora/privacy/en.md

 The app’s core functionality **does not require an internet connection**.
 Web wallpapers may use network access, but this is under your full control.

 ### 5. Contact
-If you have any questions, feel free to contact us at: \[Your contact email]
+If you have any questions, feel free to contact us at: \[maoyoushu@gmail.com]